This post may contain affiliate links. See my affiliate disclosure policy.

 Instructions

-• Heat coconut oil in a large saucepan over medium-high heat.
-Add the chopped onions and sautรฉ until translucent.
+• Heat avocado oil in a large saucepan over medium-high heat.
+Add the onions and ginger and sautรฉ until onions are translucent.

-• Add the chopped carrots and sautรฉ for a few minutes, then add the coconut milk and vegetable broth.
-Lower heat to a simmer and cook for 20 minutes, or until the carrots are just tender.
+• Add the chopped carrots, vegetable broth, coconut milk and raw cashews.
+Lower heat to a simmer and cook for 20 minutes, or until the carrots are tender.

-• Puree soup with an immersion blender or standard blender.
+• Let soup cool slightly and then puree in a standard blender or immersion blender.
 (Use caution when using a standard blender.
-The soup will be hot!)
-If soup is too thick, add extra broth or coconut milk.
+The soup will be hot!).
+If soup is too thick, add a little water.

 Equipment